Circuit-and-System-Intelligence/iSure-2022_Smart_Communication/README.md

    Small scale fading: Rayleigh fading channel model

-3. Folder 2 stores the codes computing Pearson Correlation Coefficients.

-4. Folder 3 covers some of the conventional estimation method.
+3. [Folder 2](https://github.com/Circuit-and-System-Intelligence/iSure-2022_Smart_Communication/tree/main/2_BER-Test) stores the codes testing the BER characteristic of communication systems with channels modeled above.

+4. [Folder 3](https://github.com/Circuit-and-System-Intelligence/iSure-2022_Smart_Communication/tree/main/3_Add-Noise) covers the codes written to observe the data error distribution under different noise level.

-5. Folder 4 stores the codes for testing the Joint Estimator.
+5. [Folder 4](https://github.com/Circuit-and-System-Intelligence/iSure-2022_Smart_Communication/tree/main/4_Power-Allocation) stores the codes for power allocation scheme to achieve differential privacy in communication.

-6. Folder 5 stores the codes for comparison between Joint Estimator and conventional estimation methods.

 ## 3	Documentation

-A documentation on this project will soon be available.
+A research report on this project is available.
+The link is at the top of this document.

-Project: A Differential Privacy Encrypted Communication Method based on Transmit Power Allocation

-**A documentation on the project is available**: https://drive.google.com/file/d/116uQYHowBWR_4bZv-VNHEx9qDf9uJ8cH/view?usp=sharing

-All codes are available in the folders

-Contributor: Zhiyu Shen